 In the Nevada LLC Questionnaire Form on this site, more guidelines about this topic are available, and you can form your Nevada LLC online.
 There is no payment obligation, and the pages are designed to take the user through each step of forming a company while giving helpful facts.

 Parties Designated in LLC Articles

 The persons who must be listed in the articles of organization include the LLC Members, the Organizer, Registered Agent and the designated Managers (if applicable).
 The names and addresses of each of these parties are contained in the articles.
-The only party which must be in Nevada is the Registered Agent.
+The only party which must be in Nevada is the Registered Agent (aka Agent for Service).

 If the company is to be the standard member-managed variety then the articles will list the member(s) and their street or postal addresses.
 Manager-managed LLCs only list the Managers and their postal or street address.

 The articles are supplemented annually with an Initial List of Managers or Members submitted to the Nevada Secretary of State.
 Under NRS 86.263, every LLC formed under the laws of Nevada must file this form "on or before the last day of the first month after the filing of its articles of organization" and annually thereafter.
 (Refer to NRS Statute 86.263)